 5 Common Carnivore Concerns

-1. Wouldn’t Carnivore Cause Constipation?
+1. Doesn’t Carnivore Cause Constipation?

-What about fiber?!
 Honestly, this was my initial concern regarding the carnivore diet.
 Being prone to constipation, I was downright terrified of a fiber-free diet.
 So when I committed to the 30-day challenge, I had one big exception— if it made me constipated— game over!

 Hear me out.